10 Best Things To Do In New York City

 The city’s biggest cathedrals are on 50th and 53 rd streets.
 Rockefeller Center, with 193 flags of all the countries in the world, is on 48th street.
 The main branch of the public library is a beautiful building between 40th to 42nd streets – the entrance is free.
 The Empire state building on 34th street is 102 floors high with two observatory deck, on the 86th and 102nd floors – an amazing way to see the city from high above.

-Tip 1: Bryant Park, right behind the library is a great place for outdoor lunch or cafe.
+Tip 1: Bryant Park, right behind the beautiful building of the New York public library, is a great place for outdoor lunch or cafe.
 I love taking away food from one of the restaurants around and then sitting in the park to eat.
 Chairs and tables are widely available.
+It always has something going on there and you don’t want to miss it.

 Tip 2: Top of the Rock at Rockefeller Center is an observation deck on the 70th floor only, but from here you can see the Empire State Building from a bird’s view.
 One of the beautiful things to see in New York.